 The University's external homepage is www.catholic.edu.
 Latest News items linked to the homepage are posted at the discretion of the communications office.
 If you have a story idea for the homepage, email email@example.com.

-The Marketing and Communications office also produces Catholic U Magazine, the University's alumni magazine.
+The Division of University Communications also produces Catholic U Magazine, the University's alumni magazine.
 Ellen Woods serves as managing editor.
 You can submit magazine story ideas by emailing firstname.lastname@example.org.

 If you would like to have a headshot taken or need an event photographed for marketing materials, send your requests by filling out the request form.
 If the University photographer is not available for to cover an event, the school/department requesting photos is responsible for hiring a freelance photographer.